ChiaWeiKuo/chiaweikuo.github.io/_pages/Research.md

 # 3. Thermal/Heat Transfer Analysis
 - _Enhanced the heat transfer performance of a large-scale industrial motor_
-- _Optimization of heat transfer of an industrial oven_
+- _Optimized the thermal dissipation performance of an industrial oven_

 # 4. Computer-aided Design (CAD)